Managing MySQL users

 parameter.

-To change the user's password, run the command:
+To change the user password, run this command:

 yc managed-mysql user update <username> \